open-feature/spec/specification/glossary.md

 An SDK-compliant implementation which resolves flag values from a particular flag management system, allowing the use of the [Evaluation API](./sections/01-flag-evaluation.md#13-flag-evaluation) as an abstraction for the system in question.

+Providers can be used in two ways.
+Client-specific providers are active for specific clients, based on their name.
+The default provider is used if there are no client-specific mappings setup.

 ### Integration

 An SDK-compliant secondary function that is abstracted by the Feature Flag API, and requires only minimal configuration by the Application Author.
 Examples include telemetry, tracking, custom logging and monitoring.